 Photo Credit: Erin Fortin Photography

-In 2008, after winning Harvard's Pitch for Change, Abby founded Global Citizen Year, an acclaimed Fellowship that reimagined the "gap year" through an accessible, global immersion.
-As CEO, she raised and deployed over $65M in scholarships, shaping the trajectory of thousands of emerging leaders.
+In 2008, after winning Harvard’s Pitch for Change, I founded Global Citizen Year to reinvent the “gap year” as an accessible, global immersion.
+As CEO, I raised over $65M in scholarships, helping thousands of emerging leaders find their people, their power, and their purpose before setting life’s course.

 “If the path before you is clear, you’re probably on someone else’s.”